What to Bring

 Clothing: You should coordinate your wardrobe so that it will be appropriate for winter.
 Chicago's temperatures range from below zero to mid 50's during the winter months.
 Bath wear, including bathrobes and sandals for the shower are essential.

-Laundry is included for all residents while classes are in session!
+Laundry is included for all residents!
 Washers and dryers are located in each residential facility.
 You must provide laundry detergent and other cleaning supplies, as well as an iron and ironing board.

 Valuables: In regards to those very personal and valuable necessities, we remind you that you bring them at your own risk.
 Since insurance for personal belongings is not available through the University, we suggest you get extended coverage through your parents' household insurance or purchase renter's insurance before arriving on campus.